Last Updated: 02-04-2026

 a.
 Qcow2 Install - (Alternative to ISO Install)

 use.
 I have two FreeBSD qcow2 images below.
 One uses the UFS filesystem, and the other uses the ZFS filesystem.
-They both have a 10gb partition, but can easily be
+They both have a 20gb partition, but will auto

-resized to use the full hard drive of your server.
+resize on firstboot to use the full hard drive of your server.
 These FreeBSD images are for a command line server only, no X-Windows.
-I've installed packages that will be needed

 Important! - Make sure to read this How-To for directions on how to set these qcow2 images up properly at your provider!